BioData-Club/dataDonutsJeffLeek/README.md

 # Data & Doughnuts with [Dr. Jeff Leek](http://jtleek.com/)

-[BioData Club](https://biodata-club.github.io/), the [OHSU Library](http://www.ohsu.edu/xd/education/library/), and BME are hosting a student and early career reseacher roundtable discussion with Jeff Leek on **Thursday, May 11 from 10:00 to 11:00 AM in BICC 429** (Everyone is Welcome!).
+[BioData Club](https://biodata-club.github.io/), the [OHSU Library](http://www.ohsu.edu/xd/education/library/), and BME are hosting a student and early career reseacher roundtable discussion with Jeff Leek on **Thursday, May 11 from 10:00 to 11:00 AM in BICC 429**.

 We'll be discussing Jeff's work and the current and future states of scientific communication!